 This peach caprese salad is a wonderful, summery twist to the traditional caprese.
-With summer-ripe peaches and a balsamic reduction vinaigrette, it’s light, bright, perfect on a summer day.
+With summer-ripe peaches, fresh mozzarella and a balsamic reduction vinaigrette, it’s light, bright, perfect on a summer day.

 You know it’s summer when you can smell peaches everywhere!
 And this peach caprese salad is a great way to eat more of them.

 Take your favourite caprese salad – tomatoes, fresh mozzarella cheese and basil – add ripe peaches and sprinkle with a perfectly sweet and tart balsamic reduction.
 Delicious!